adrianxmp/LibrarySystem/README.md

 # Library Database Management System - Complete Setup Guide

-A comprehensive guide to set up and run the Library of the People Database Management System, which includes a Django REST Framework backend and React frontend.
+This is a guide on how to set up and run the Library of the People Database Management System.

 ## Prerequisites